 For responses of the ‘validation’ and ‘validation and augmentation’ protocols, if the response does include one or more signature processing results containers, the server:

 Shall build all the optional outputs common to all the processed signatures as per the optional inputs present in the request, namely the components containing: the applied service policy, the schemas used, the documents embedding signatures, the verification time information, and the notification of the applied signature validation policy (or the available signature validation policies).
 The server shall place all these components as children of the optional outputs container.
-The server shall build all these components as specified in [1] and the present document.
+The server shall build all these components as specified in DSS-X core v2.0 [1] and the present document.

 Shall build one signature processing results container per each processed signature.
 For each processed signature, the server proceeds to generate the components reporting one aspect of its processing as per the optional inputs in the request, and places them as children of the signature processing results container.
-These children components are: a signature reference component, a result component reporting the result of processing that signature, the (signed or unsigned) validation report, the augment signature result container, transformed documents, results of verifying manifests, the signing time information, and the signer identity.
+These children components are: a signature reference component, a result component reporting the result of processing that signature, the (signed or unsigned) validation report, the augment signature result container (which shall be built as indicated in the next bullet), transformed documents, results of verifying manifests, the signing time information, and the signer identity.

 For responses of the ‘augmentation’ and the ‘validation and augmentation’ protocols: